digitalservicebund/digitalcheck-dito/doc/adr/0019-run-e2e-tests-in-parallel.md

 We will implement the following:

 - Enable playwright option `fullyParallel` to run all independent tests concurrently.
-- Manually configure tests sharing a state to be executed sequentially.
+- Explicitly configure tests sharing a state to be executed sequentially.
 - Implement GitHub Actions sharding to distribute parallel tests evenly across multiple machines.

 ## Consequences